Congress In A Flash Answers

 The Senate: The States' Chamber

 The Senate consists of 100 members, two from each state, regardless of population.
-This equal representation ensures that the interests of smaller states are not overshadowed by larger ones.
-Senators serve six-year terms, with one-third of the Senate up for election every two years, providing for greater stability and continuity.
+Which means senators serve six-year terms, with one-third of the Senate up for election every two years, providing for greater stability and continuity.
+Because of that, this equal representation ensures that the interests of smaller states are not overshadowed by larger ones.
 The Senate has several unique powers, including the power to ratify treaties negotiated by the President, confirm presidential appointments (including judges and cabinet members), and conduct trials of impeachment.
-The Vice President of the United States serves as the President of the Senate, but only votes in the case of a tie.
+The Vice President of the United States serves as the President of the Senate, but only votes in the case of a tie Small thing, real impact.
+That's the whole idea..

 Key Responsibilities of the Senate: